 Buddha Dordenma project is considered to be the largest Buddha statue of Bhutan and to make it more special the statue is made of bronze and gilded in gold.
 It is located on top of a hill in Kuenselphodrang Nature Park overlooking Thimphu Valley.

-The Paro city itself is such an icon in the whole destination to explore the Bhutanese architecture, culture and even their way of life.
+Tour to Bhutan's well known Paro city.
+The city itself is such an icon in the whole destination to explore the Bhutanese architecture, culture and even their way of life.
 Spend some time sightseeing the colorful shops and buildings and buying souvenirs to take back home with you.

 The only entry point to Bhutan when travelling by air is Paro international airport and can be reached only via Druk Air which is the national carrier of Bhutan.
-Druk Air flights are routed via Bangkok, Delhi, Kolkata, Bagdogra,Bodh Gaya, Dhaka, Kathmandu, Guwahati, Singapore & Mumbai.
-The journey of entering to Bhutan can be quite fascinating with the view of snow glazed mountains including Mt.
+Druk Air flights are routed via Bangkok, Delhi, Kolkata, Bagdogra,Budha Gaya, Dhaka, Kathmandu, Guwahati, Singapore & Mumbai.
+Flying to Bhutan can be quite fascinating with the view of snow glazed mountains including Mt.
 Everest.

 Bhutan experiences all seasons and hence during spring & summer light clothing and during autumn and winter jackets, gloves will be necessary to pack.
 When visiting monasteries legs, shoulders & upper arms need to be covered and if you plan to do hiking & trekking make sure to pack your sport shoes and hiking boots.